You might've heard people say that moving house can be one of the most stressful experiences and that it's often incredibly hard work.

 - If you have any pets, consider arranging for them to be looked after or put in kennels for a few days covering your moving period.

 - You should also pre-emptively get your addresses changed on your bank accounts, tax registration, driving licence, vehicle registration, TV licence and credit cards.
-This should give enough time for the changes to take place ready for the right day.
+This should give enough time for the changes to be ready for the right day.

 Two weeks before you move